Magellan image of Venus

-I am an Associate Professor in the Department of Earth and Space Sciences at UCLA, and a member of the Institute of Geophysics and Planetary Physics.
-I am interested in contributing to our understanding of the formation and evolution of planets with the tools of Astronomy, Geophysics, and Dynamics.
+I am a professor affiliated with the Department of Earth, Planetary, and Space Sciences and with the Department of Physics and Astronomy at UCLA.
+With students and postdocs in a lively research group, I study the formation and evolution of planets with the tools of Astronomy, Geophysics, and Dynamics.
 You can use the navigation links on the banner above to learn more about my teaching and research interests.

 News: